zorrobyte/dev/notes/Scientific-Paper-Notes.md

 * acknowledge weakness in your approach
-  - on the path to the idea (intro), you can mention what your focus is while acknowledging what the focus is not (what its not good at) and forward reference to related work ("axe is good for cutting trees but not vegetables, we focus on cutting trees and mention vegetables in related works")
+  - on the path to the idea (intro), you can mention what your focus is while acknowledging what the focus is not (what its not good at) and forward reference to related work ("ax is good for cutting trees but not vegetables, we focus on cutting trees and mention vegetables in related works")
 * present ideas and convey intuition
   - give examples then present general case